GovTechSG/seed-docs-new/offboard-device/mac-os.md

 ### How to obtain Intune Device ID

-You may need your Intune Device ID during the offboarding process.
+You need your Intune Device ID during the offboarding process.
 Here is how to find it:

 ?> **Tip**<br>Click the triangle to view more details about each method.